v-xchen-v/dofbot_ws/dofbot_digital/README.md

 - /meshes - put your .stl or .dae files in here, just as you would with regular URDFs.

-## Write/Use a launch file to display robot model on Rviz
+### Write/Use a launch file to display robot model on Rviz
 ```
 roslaunch dofbot_digital display.launch
 ```
 If using WSL, you may run command `export LIBGL_ALWAYS_SOFTWARE=true` to fix the problem of model mesh now showing problem.

-## Issue
-the official urdf not container gribber, may try export from Isaac Sim usd.